iomega/paired-data-form/api/README.md

 ### Slack integration

-The service can post messages to a Slack channel when a project is submitted.
+The service can post messages to a Slack channel when a project is submitted or pushed to Zenodo.

 1. [Create an Slack app](https://api.slack.com/apps), pick any name / workspace you want.
 1. Add `chat:write` to bot token scopes